CreatorOS/DAI-token-intro-quest/learn.md

         })
     })
 ```
 The code snippet above covers two test cases.
-The first one is testing whether the contract owner is set correctly or not, it is supposed to be your address. the second one makes sure that the contract connects to the DAI contract on Rinkeby.
+The first one is testing whether the contract owner is set correctly or not, it is supposed to be your address.
+The second one makes sure that the contract connects to the DAI contract on Rinkeby.
 This is the third time we see this address.
 All is going well?
 Let's finish off testing with the last and most important testcase, paste this inside the big ```describe```:
 ```js
  describe("Withdrawal", function () {